 Flanker carriers are carriers created by the same company to target different demographics of consumers.

 These flanker carriers typically offer significantly more affordable plans.

 The second strategy the major network operators use is they sell access to their networks to MVNOs.

 MVNO stands for Mobile Virtual Network Operator because these are small carriers that are operating virtually on the existing networks.

-That’s how you end up with plans like these, ranging from $25 to $30 per month and offering HUGE amounts of data that go from 12GB all the way up to 35GB:
+That’s how you end up with great value plans ranging from $25 to $30 per month with HUGE amounts of data included.

 This brings us to our next point: how do you know which plan is right for you, and how much cellular data you actually need?